kaushal-banthia/Image-Detector-Using-OOPs/README.md

 5. `./my_package/analysis/visualize.py`: This file defines a function that draws the image with the predicted bounding boxes (with the corresponding labels) on the image and saves them in the specified output folder.

 6. `setup.py`: Use this file for constructing the package `my_package`.

-## Coding Task [30 marks]

-Note: For handling images, e.g. reading images, etc. we would recommend using PIL instead of OpenCV as OpenCV uses `BGR` format instead of `RGB`.

-1. Write the various transformations in `./my_package/data/transforms`.
-There are five files, as already mentioned.
-Although these functions are easily implementable using numpy only, you may use any image processing libraries like PIL, skimage or opencv.
-[2x5=10 marks]

-2. Complete the `Dataset` class in `./my_package/data/dataset.py`.
-This class will accept the path to the annotation file and the list of transformation classes.
-Ideally you should be directly using transformation classes but you may also use strings to identify the transformations.
-[5 marks]

-3. Write a function `plot_boxes()` in `./my_package/analysis/visualize.py` that will draw the image with the predicted bounding boxes (with the corresponding labels) on the images and save them in the output folder specified in the argument.
-Please note that you need to plot only the 5 most confident bounding boxes predicted by the object detector.
-If the detector predicts less than 5 boxes, then plot all of them.
-[5 marks]

-4. Create a python package ``` my_package```.
-For this you need to write ``` setup.py```.
-It must be noted that files called ```___init__.py``` need to be added in the hierarchy.
-We leave it to you to search where they should be added.
-Note that the user will generally not know the exact files where the classes are written.
-That means, he does not know that their exist a file ```crop.py``` where the class ```CropImage()``` is defined.
-Rather he simply knows that this class is defined in ```transforms```.
-So, a good coding practice is to allow an import statement ```from my_package.data.transforms import CropImage```.
-[5 marks]

-5. Write ```main.py``` where you will test the different transformations you have written on the object detector.
-The outputs for each of the experiments should be organized properly in the outputs folder.
-[5 marks]

-## Analysis Task [10 marks]

-1. Obtain and save the predicted bounding boxes for all the images provided in the `data/imgs` folder.
-[3 marks]

-2. Consider the image with name same as the last digit of your roll number, i.e. if your roll number is 19CS####7 then consider the image `7.jpg` then plot the following using `subplots` in matplotlib and save them: [1x7=7 marks]

-	a) The original image along with the predicted bounding boxes.

-	b) Horizontally flipped original image along with the predicted bounding boxes.

-	c) Blurred image (with some degree of blurring) along with the predicted bounding boxes.

-	d) Twice Rescaled image (2X scaled) along with the predicted bounding boxes.

-	e) Half Rescaled image (0.5X scaled) along with the predicted bounding boxes.

-	f) 90 degree right rotated image along with the predicted bounding boxes.

-	g) 45 degree left rotated image along with the predicted bounding boxes.

-**Please read the class definitions very carefully.
-In this assignment you do not need to code a lot, but you need to understand how to integrate several custom modules together in a clean way.
-More details on the arguments and the return types are provided in the corresponding files.**